Model of models -- Part 1

 Hence, it is like extension of the hierarchy representing a memory, into a hierarchy of hierarchies.
-This occurs also in stories and any messages, e.g. "He said that he was thinking about sailing".
+This occurs also in stories and any messages, e.g. \textit{"He said that he was thinking about sailing"}.
 Note that meta-cognition, as probably any hierarchical process (as abstracting), evolve gradually from childhood.

 Alternatively, high-order thinking can be regarded as any hierarchy, i.e. connected to different parts, and not separated.
-For example, the sentence "Bill claims his cat chases mice", is attaching Bill to a group object, which consists of the details in "his cat chases mice".
+For example, the sentence \textit{"Bill claims his cat chases mice"}, is attaching Bill to a group object, which consists of the details in "his cat chases mice".
 See this example illustrated in Fig.~\ref{fig:high_order_thinking}.

 More generally, for simplicity, there are only two cognitive operations with memories: construction and retrieving.
 This way the examples above can be explained as following: \begin{itemize} \item 1st order thinking (observing) $\rightarrow$ construction, from basic LTM concepts. \item 2nd order thinking (recalling a memory) $\rightarrow$ retrieving or traveling the different hierarchies/memories. \item 3rd order thinking (meta-cognition) $\rightarrow$ construction, attached to past memories. \end{itemize}